Tax Audits: What You Need to Know

 - Finally, we assess the audit report and advise on the most efficient way to move forward.

-Kugelman Law attorneys Alex Kugelman and Mindy Meigs have worked as a U.S. Tax Court clerk and IRS Chief Counsel attorney, respectively, so they are uniquely skilled at handling tax audits.
-Contact us today for your free tax audit consultation.
+Kugelman Law attorneys Alexander Kugelman and Mindy Meigs have worked as a U.S. Tax Court clerk and IRS Chief Counsel attorney, respectively, so they are uniquely skilled at handling tax audits.
+Contact us today for your tax audit consultation.